About Dan T. Rogers

 The back of Dan’s baseball card reads like an All-Star.
-Throughout his career, he has focused on defying the odds and looking to challenge the status quo – he helped to grow a quick-serve restaurant chain, tripled annual sales for an existing book of business, pivoted his own company to navigate tremendous growth, thrived throughout the 2008 recession, and was included for seven consecutive years on the Inc. 5000 list.
+Throughout his career, he has focused on practicing restraint to challenge the status quo – he helped to grow a quick-serve restaurant chain, tripled annual sales for an existing book of business, pivoted his own company to navigate tremendous growth, thrived throughout the 2008 recession, and was included for seven consecutive years on the Inc. 5000 list.

 Here we go!